 When an earthquake occurs, one of the first questions is "where was it?"
 The location may tell us what fault it was on and where damage (if any) most likely occurred.

-Unfortunately, the earth is not transparent and we can't just see or photograph the earthquake disturbance like meteorologists can photograph clouds.
+Unfortunately, Earth is not transparent and we can't just see or photograph the earthquake disturbance like meteorologists can photograph clouds.
 When an earthquake occurs, it generates an expanding wavefront from the earthquake hypocenter at a speed of several kilometers per second.

 We want to find the location, depth and origin time of an earthquake whose waves arrive at the times measured on each seismograms.
 We want a straightforward and general procedure that we can also program in a computer.
 The procedure is simple to state: guess a location, depth and origin time; compare the predicted arrival times of the wave from your guessed location with the observed times at each station; then move the location a little in the direction that reduces the difference between the observed and calculated times.
 Then repeat this procedure, each time getting closer to the actual earthquake location and fitting the observed times a little better.
 Quit when your adjustments have become small enough and when the fit to the observed wave arrival times is close enough.